GaigeBonderer/CSE108-Final-Project/README.md

 How to run:
 1. Check node_modules folder
 2 (if empty) type "npm install" in terminal
-3. type "npm start" in terminal -- *Start here is dependencies are present*
+3. type "npm run build-game" in the terminal to initialize the game engine -- *Start here is dependencies are present*
+4. type "npm start" in terminal
-4. no virtual enviroment needed since dependencies are not stored on device
+5. no virtual enviroment needed since dependencies are not stored on device
-5. if issues arise check that you have sqlite
+6. if issues arise check that you have sqlite

 Recomendations:
 - Download DB Browser SQLite to be able to veiw what is stored in the database: https://sqlitebrowser.org/dl/
+- For a test user use: username: Slayer, Password: temp123, userID: 1

 File stucutre guide (in Root Folder "CSE108-FINAL-PROJECT"):